Sreeraj-nair/Selenium-Drivers/README.md

 ### Important Interfaces and Classes of Selenium API.

-1. WebDriver (Interface) - The main interface to use for testing.
+1. public Interface WebDriver  - The main interface to use for testing.
 It represents an idealized web browser.
 The methods in this class fall into 3 categories

     * Control of the browser itself
     * Selection of WebElements